orkes-io/docs/docs/reference-docs/api/human-tasks/delete-task-ui-template.md

 # Delete Human Task Template

-Used to delete a human task template by id.
+Used to delete a human task template by its name.
 Use this API to delete a task template specification stored in Conductor.

 :::danger Deleting Templates
 If the template is used by a workflow, it will fail to render.